OpenMORDM/OpenMORDM/README.md

 Please see the [Wiki](https://github.com/dhadka/OpenMORDM/wiki) for installation instructions, tutorials, and more.

+## Publications

+The design of OpenMORDM and a walkthrough of applying MORDM to an environmental model is detailed in the following journal article:

+> Hadka, D., J. Herman, P. Reed, and K. Keller.
+"An Open Source Framework for Many-Objective Robust Decision Making."
+Accepted to Environmental Modelling & Software.
+DOI: 10.1016/j.envsoft.2015.07.014

+[Download the supplemental materials](https://github.com/dhadka/OpenMORDM/releases/download/1.0/OpenMORDM.Supplemental.Material.Rev2.zip).
+Refer to the `README.txt` file within the ZIP for setup instructions.

 ## License

 OpenMORDM is licensed under the GNU General Public License, version 3 or later.